Research Problem Statement Examples

 3. How do we want to resolve the problems?

 Finally, the research problem includes the importance and significance of the study.
 It explains why and how it contributes to the body of knowledge.
-The empirical evidence contributes to the enrichment of the literature.
-It also highlights the theoretical and practical significance of the study to resolve the issues.
+The empirical evidence contributes to the literature.
+It also highlights the study’s theoretical and practical significance in resolving the issues.

 The section answers the following questions: